-On August 15, 2013, we completed a new \$75.0 million unsecured revolving credit facility that is expandable under an accordion feature that may be, in certain circumstances, increased in \$25.0 million increments up to a maximum loan of \$175.0 million.
-The new credit facility replaces our existing \$60.0 million credit facility noted above and will provide availability until December 15, 2016.
-The new credit facility bears interest at a variable rate equal to LIBOR or prime plus an applicable margin based on our consolidated leverage ratio, at our election.
+As of October 31, 2013, we had a \$75.0 million unsecured revolving credit facility that is expandable under an accordion feature that may be, in certain circumstances, increased in \$25.0 million increments up to a maximum loan of \$175.0 million.
+The credit facility replaced our prior \$60.0 million credit facility and will mature on December 15, 2016.
+The credit facility bears interest at a variable rate equal to LIBOR or prime, at our election, plus an applicable margin based on our consolidated leverage ratio, at our election.
 Proceeds under the new credit facility will be used for general corporate purposes.

 During fiscal 2013, our board of directors authorized the repurchase of up to \$35.0 million of our common stock, subject to certain conditions, in the open market or privately negotiated transactions on or prior to June 30, 2013.
-We repurchased 2,099,603 shares of our common stock during fiscal 2013 for \$20.0 million utilizing cash on hand leaving \$15.0 million of our common stock authorized to be purchased.
-During the three months ended July 31, 2013, our board of directors authorized the repurchase of up to \$100.0 million of our common stock, of which up to \$75.0 million may be repurchased in a tender offer and the remainder of which may be repurchased in the open market or in privately negotiated transactions.
-This \$100.0 million authorization replaces the stock repurchase program authorized in fiscal 2013 and is set to expire on or about June 17, 2014.
-We repurchased 1,417,233 shares of our common stock pursuant to a tender offer that expired on July 23, 2013 for \$15.6 million utilizing cash on hand leaving \$84.4 million of our common stock authorized to be purchased in the open market or privately negotiated transactions.
-Fees and expenses incurred related to the tender offer were \$404,000 and were recorded in treasury stock.
-From August 7, 2013 to September 4, 2013, we repurchased 1,821,756 shares of our common stock for \$20.0 million in the open market utilizing cash on hand in accordance with our \$100.0 million stock repurchase program leaving \$64.4 million of our common stock available to be repurchased.
+We repurchased 2,099,603 shares of our common stock during fiscal 2013 for \$20.0 million, utilizing cash on hand leaving \$15.0 million of our common stock authorized to be repurchased.
+During the six months ended October 31, 2013, our board of directors authorized the repurchase of up to \$115.0 million of our common stock, of which up to \$75.0 million was authorized for purchase in a tender offer and the remainder of which may be repurchased in the open market or in privately negotiated transactions.
+This \$115.0 million authorization replaces the stock repurchase program authorized in fiscal 2013 and is set to expire on or about June 17, 2014.
+During the six months ended

+October 31, 2013, we repurchased 1,417,233 shares of our common stock pursuant to the tender offer that expired on July 23, 2013 for \$15.6 million and 7,596,895 shares of our common stock in the open market for \$84.4 million utilizing cash on hand leaving \$15.0 million of our common stock authorized to be purchased in the open market or privately negotiated transactions.
+Fees and expenses incurred related to the tender offer and open market purchases were \$848,000 and were recorded in treasury stock.